 I reiterate that Bird Box is not worth the strong feelings of love or hate.
 It’s got a wobbly structure where either half fails to better inform the other, the limitations of the monsters guts too much of the tension and stakes, and the actors deserve better.
 Bullock delivers a strong central performance and serves as our entertainment anchor.
 She makes the movie more watchable and does her best with some less-than-stellar expository dialogue.
 It’s enough to make you wish this movie was better and better realized with its spooky premise.

 Nate’s Grade: C

-Posted on January 2, 2019, in 2018 Movies and tagged horror, jackie weaver, john malkovich, monsters, motherhood, netflix, rosa salazar, sanda bullock, sarah paulson, sci-fi, tom hollander.
+Posted on January 2, 2019, in 2018 Movies and tagged horror, jackie weaver, john malkovich, monsters, motherhood, netflix, rosa salazar, sanda bullock, sarah paulson, sci-fi, strong heroine, tom hollander, trevante rhodes.
 Bookmark the permalink.
 1 Comment.